guanjieshen/databricks-uniform-sync/README.md

 )
 ```

-_Ensure that the metadata_catalog and metadata_schema already exist within Unity Catalog._
+_Ensure that the metadata catalog and metadata schema already exist within Unity Catalog._

 ### 1. Create or Refresh Metadata Tables
-The following  command will create the metadata tables in the location specified in `DatabricksToSnowflakeMirror`.
+The following  command will create the metadata table and view in the location specified in `DatabricksToSnowflakeMirror`.

 ```python
 d2s.create_metadata_tables()